 Suicide by Ivermectin: Can Ingestion of 100 Times the Suggested Dose Result in Death?

 Imagine if you will yet another fraudulent BigPharma study attempting to once again malign the Nobel prize winning wonder drug Ivermectin.
-In this scenario, captured research authors would finally be able to prove without a shadow of a doubt that the ‘horse paste’ drug was in fact toxic to humans (but somehow completely safe for horses).
-The Mockingbird MSM would have a field day with this latest “bombshell” study, and the talking airheads would instantly promote ever more DEATHVAX™ boosters ahead of their forthcoming PSYOP-23.
+In this scenario, captured research authors would finally be able to prove without a shadow of a doubt that the ‘horse paste’ drug was in fact toxic to humans, with quite literally many of doses administered to said humans (but somehow completely safe for horses).
+The Mockingbird MSM would have a field day with this latest “bombshell” study, and the talking airheads would instantly promote ever more PSYOP-19 DEATHVAX™ boosters ahead of their forthcoming followup scamdemic.

-Thankfully, in the real world the above will never happen; in fact, according to a new research study entitled, Successful management of poisoning with ivermectin (Mectizan) in the Obala health district (Centre Region, Cameroon): a case report, the exact opposite of our little reality inversion hypothetical thought experiment occurred:
+Thankfully, in the real world the above will never happen; in fact, according to a recent research study titled, Successful management of poisoning with ivermectin (Mectizan) in the Obala health district (Centre Region, Cameroon): a case report, the exact opposite of our little reality inversion hypothetical thought experiment occurred:

 A 19-year-old Black female student residing in Obala (Centre Region, Cameroon) in Central Africa, was admitted in the Obala District Hospital on December 12, 2018 with a mildly altered state of consciousness [Glasgow Coma Score (GCS) of 13/15], after consuming a large quantity of ivermectin 3 mg tablets.
 Indeed, after an argument with her father when returning from school 1 day before admission to the hospital, the patient voluntarily swallowed about 400 ivermectin 3 mg tablets with suicidal intention.
 She opened a sealed box of 500 tablets of ivermectin 3 mg and when she was found in an altered state of consciousness (GCS 13/15), less than 100 tablets were remaining.
 About 1–2 hours after ivermectin intake, the patient experienced several episodes of vomiting containing some tablets, asthenia, and a mild altered state of consciousness.

-Note: This article was originally published on August 22, 2023, and has been lightly edited.